dart-archive/www.dartlang.org/src/site/docs/tutorials/index.markdown

 that teaches you how to build web programs using the Dart language, tools, and APIs.
-It is designed so that you can follow the targets in order, building your knowledge of Dart from the ground up, or you can customize your learning experience by choosing just the targets you need.
+It is designed so that you can follow the targets in order, building your knowledge of Dart and web programming from the ground up, or you can customize your learning experience by choosing just the targets you need.